TUMFTM/embes/docs/source/examples.rst

     vpl.trigger_recalc(s_meas=s_meas_,
                        meas_diff=np.array([0, 0, 0, -0.02, 0, 3.0, 0, 0, 0]))

-Here, `s_meas` describes the global s-coordinate where the measurement value was taken.
-The measurement difference with respect to the last planned value at this position is given in `meas_diff`.
+Here, `s_meas` describes the global s-coordinate where the measurement value was generated.
+The measurement differences compared to the planned values of the last energy strategy recalculation at this position need to be set in `meas_diff`.

 .. _OpenLoop:

 Open loop simulation (internal)
 -------------------------------

 The energy strategy can be run in an open loop mode.
-This example explains, how to run
+This example explains how to run

     - a trajectory planner,
     - the `velocity optimization module <https://github.com/TUMFTM/velocity_optimization>`_,
-    - a conroller,
+    - an LQR vehicle dynamics controller,
     - a vehicle dynamics simulation,
     - the energy strategy.

 To do this, a trajectory planner, which uses the `velocity_optimization <https://github.com/TUMFTM/velocity_optimization>`_ module must be started.
-It transfers local trajectories to the controller, and the vehicle dynamics simulation.
+It transfers local trajectories to the LQR controller, and the vehicle dynamics simulation.
 The trajectory planner itself calls the initialization :ref:`refStep2` and the reoptimization :ref:`refStep3` of the energy strategy module.
 Do the following steps to setup the open loop simulation:

-    1. CLone the repository `mod_control <https://gitlab.lrz.de/iac/mod_control>`_ and checkout branch `old_rr_ltpl`:
+    1. Clone the repository `mod_control <https://gitlab.lrz.de/iac/mod_control>`_ and checkout branch `old_rr_ltpl`:

         .. code-block:: bash